elifzorlu/DSA-210-Term-Project/README.md

 By the end of this project, I hope to answer the following questions:

 - Which of my daily habits and factors influence my maximum length of undisrupted focus duration the most?
+- Which combinations of factors (e.g., sleep quality + caffeine intake) produce the optimal focus conditions?
+- Is there a threshold effect for certain variables (e.g., minimum hours of sleep needed)?
 - Can minimal, data-driven changes to my habits lead to measurable improvements?
 - How does sleep play a role in my focus performance?
+- Do different study locations show different sensitivity to ambient noise levels?
 - How can I use the findings from this project to apply to other aspects of my life that are affected by focus?

 This project goes beyond merely exploring the impacts of my ADHD brain and its maximum focus length.
 It also aims to leverage data science to effectively manage the effects of ADHD on various aspects of my life.
 Whether it’s mental health, productivity, or learning, comprehending the numerical indicators behind performance is crucial for achieving success.